cbiffle/brittle-kernel/doc/manual/arch/intro.rst

 program can only gain new authority (over kernel facilities *or* resources) by receiving a key from another program that already had that authority.

-.. _null-key:

 Certain events can cause an object to be *invalidated* and its keys *revoked*.
 All keys to an object are revoked simultaneously, system-wide.
-After revocation, a key behaves as a *null key*, which rejects all IPC operations with an error code.
+After revocation, a key behaves as a *null key* (a key to :ref:`kor-null`), which rejects all IPC operations with an error code.

 .. rubric:: Footnotes